dbeltrankyl/py3dotplus/README.rst

 About
 =====

-PyDotPlus is an improved version of the old pydot project that provides a Python Interface to Graphviz's Dot language.
+Py3DotPlus is an improved version of the old pydot project that provides a Python Interface to Graphviz's Dot language.

    http://pydotplus.readthedocs.org/

-Differences with pydot:
+Differences with pydotplus:

-- Compatible with PyParsing 2.0+.
-- Python 2.7 - Python 3 compatible.
+- Python 2.7 - Python 3.8 compatible.
-- Well documented.
-- CI Tested.

 Installation